 David Thacher is an associate professor of public policy and urban planning.
-His research draws from philosophy, history, and the interpretive social sciences to develop and apply humanistic approaches to policy research.
+His research draws from philosophy, history, and the interpretive social sciences to develop and apply a humanistic approach to policy research.
 He is particularly interested in the use of case study and narrative analysis to clarify the ethical foundations of public policy.
-He has carried out this research primarily in criminal justice policy, where he has undertaken studies of order maintenance policing, the local police role in homeland security, community policing reform, the distribution of safety and security, and prisoner re-entry.
-Outside of criminal justice, he has also conducted research on urban planning and on adoption policy.
+Most of his work has focused on criminal justice policy, where he has undertaken studies of order maintenance policing, the local police role in homeland security, community policing reform, the distribution of safety and security, prisoner re-entry, and the control of criminal justice discretion.
 He is currently studying the rise of American drug laws in the late 19th century and the transformation of police authority in the 1960s.
 David received his PhD from the Massachusetts Institute of Technology.

 - PhD in public policy, Massachusetts Institute of Technology (1999)